 Recent Decline

 There was also a scandal where he was arrested and convicted for assaulting his mistress in Hong Kong.
 He was able to get the charges dismissed by the appellate court, but his image still took a significant hit.
-The number of schools and students has decreased markedly compared to other prominent lineages like those of Ip Chunand Wong Shun Leung..
+The number of his schools and students has decreased markedly compared to other prominent lineages like those of Ip Chun, Wan Kam Leung, and Wong Shun Leung.

 Unique Training Methods & Techniques

 Despite its diminished influence, Leung Ting’s lineage retains some distinctive aspects.
-There is a core syllabus of 3 forms and multiple two-man set open-hand forms, as well as 8 two-man forms for the wooden dummy, and also weapons sets.
+There is a core syllabus of 3 forms and multiple two-man set open-hand forms, as well as 8 two-man forms that complement the wooden dummy form, along with weapons sets.
 Chi Sau (sticky hands) and Lat Sau (free sparring) are emphasized to develop skill.

-Leung Tings’s lineage is a very rich system, which includes standing joint locks, throws, sweeps, elbow and knee strikes, a refined system of Chi Gerk (“sticking legs”), and even anti-grappling.
+Leung Ting’s lineage is a very rich system, which includes standing joint locks, throws, sweeps, elbow and knee strikes, a refined system of Chi Gerk (“sticking legs”), and even anti-grappling.

 While most of Yip Man’s students who became teachers made at least some modifications to the system, Leung Ting, while keeping to most of the traditional techniques and movements, did radically change the stance as well as the footwork.
-He taught a stance where all of the weight was placed on the back foot, and both feet were on a single line, with the hips and shoulders facing square , but the legs facing at a 45 degree angle.
-He also modified the turning stance, by having the feet turn separately instead of together, and by shifting his weight during the turn.
+He taught a stance where all of the weight was placed on the back foot, and both feet were on a single line, with the hips and shoulders facing square, but the legs facing at a 45 degree angle.
+He also modified the turning stance by having the feet turn separately instead of together, and by shifting his weight completely to one leg during the turn.

-Since he had schools all over the world, he emphasized practising wing chun against other martial arts styles that were common in different parts of the modern world, and not just sparring of wing chun vs wing chun.
+Since he had schools all over the world, he emphasized practicing Wing Chun against other martial arts styles that were common in different parts of the modern world, and not just sparring of Wing Chun vs. Wing Chun.

 Finally, his teaching program was designed to emphasize self-defense.
 Defenses against the most common attacks were taught first, with uncommon attacks taught later in the program.
 His schools also practiced full power sparring using protective equipment and there were special programs which taught defense against multiple attackers and anti-grappling.

-Leung Ting and his European headman, Keith Kernspecht, produced many high level masters, showing that his system, if developed to a high level of proficiency, was practical for actual combat situations.
+Leung Ting and his European headman, Keith Kernspecht, produced many high-level masters, showing that his system, if developed to a high level of proficiency, was practical for actual combat situations, highlighting the strong discipline required for mastery.

-In Germany, there were special classes which were held regularly to train the German commandoes and swat teams.
+In Germany, there were special classes which were held regularly to train the German commandoes and SWAT teams, underscoring the real-world applicability of the system’s techniques and the disciplined teaching approach of its instructors.

-In Europe, the EWTO or European Wing Tsun Assodiation, had a relationship for many years with Escrima grandmaster Rene Latosa, and escrima was taught as a supplementary training for self0defense at many schools.
+In Europe, the EWTO or European Wing Tsun Association had a relationship for many years with Escrima grandmaster Rene Latosa, and Escrima was taught as supplementary training for self-defense at many schools.

 Conclusion